• Skip to main content

 What should you wear?

-Your outfits are completely up to you and your individuality and personalities.
+Your outfits are completely up to you and your individuality and personality.
 Wear a dress or don’t, wear a black dress, wear a suit, have flowers, wear a veil or don’t.
 There are only a few things I surely recommend to wear when it comes to hiking in Colorado.

 Layers, Wool Socks and Hiking Shoes